VSAC-Assisted Scholarships Application

 - Fill out the Unified Scholarship Application.

-- Click on “Apply for Scholarships” under Scholarships.
+- Click on “Work with VSAC-Assisted Scholarships” under Scholarships.

-- Click on “Unified Scholarship Application (USA)” under "Submit Scholarship Application" on the right and follow the directions.
+- Click on “Submit Application” under Scholarship Management and follow the directions.

 - After you've completed your USA online, submit all required document (see below) to VSAC: